open-energy-transition/Ember-Flexibility-Study/README.md

 This repository contains the code and analysis for the **Ember Flexibility Study**, conducted in collaboration with [Ember](https://ember-climate.org/) and [Open Energy Transition (OET)](https://openenergytransition.org/).
 The study investigates clean flexibility options for Europe's energy system, building on the PyPSA-Eur framework.
 All results are computed from raw data and code to ensure full reproducibility.

-This repository is a soft-fork of [OET-PyPSA-Eur](https://github.com/open-energy-transition/pypsa-eur) and contains the entire project **Clean Flexibility for Europe's Energy System** supported by [Open Energy Transition (OET)](https://openenergytransition.org/)<sup>*</sup>, including code and report.
-The philosophy behind this repository is that no intermediary results are included, but all results are computed from raw data and code.
+This repository is a soft-fork of [OET-PyPSA-Eur](https://github.com/open-energy-transition/pypsa-eur) and contains the entire project **Clean Flexibility for Europe's Energy System** supported by [Open Energy Transition (OET)](https://openenergytransition.org/), including code and report.

 This repository is maintained using [OET's soft-fork strategy](https://open-energy-transition.github.io/handbook/docs/Engineering/SoftForkStrategy).
 OET's primary aim is to contribute as much as possible to the open source (OS) upstream repositories.
 For long-term changes that cannot be directly merged upstream, the strategy organizes and maintains OET forks, ensuring they remain up-to-date and compatible with upstream, while also supporting future contributions back to the OS repositories.

+---

+# PyPSA ecosystem
+PyPSA-Eur is an open model dataset of the European energy system at the transmission network level that covers the full ENTSO-E area.
+It covers demand and supply for all energy sectors.
+Built on a foundation of collaborative development, PyPSA-Eur leverages several other open-source tools that are co-maintained by [TU Berlin](https://www.tu.berlin/en/) in partnership with OET.

+These tools include:
+- **PyPSA**: a Python software package for simulating and optimizing modern power systems ([PyPSA](https://pypsa.readthedocs.io/en/stable/))
+- **Atlite**: a lightweight Python package for calculating renewable power potentials and time series ([Atlite](https://atlite.readthedocs.io/en/latest/))
+- **powerplantmatching**: a toolset for cleaning, standardizing and combining multiple power plant databases ([powerplantmatching](https://github.com/PyPSA/powerplantmatching))
+- **technology-data**: the repository compiles assumptions on energy system technologies (costs and efficiencies) for various years ([technology-data](https://github.com/PyPSA/technology-data))
+- **linopy**: a Python package that provides a linear optimization interface for N-D labeled variables, with the aim of making linear programming easy, flexible, and performant ([linopy](https://linopy.readthedocs.io/en/latest/))

+Together, these tools form a comprehensive framework that supports detailed, transparent, and reproducible energy system analysis across Europe.

 ---